Where is Paul Warhurst now?

 Fondly remembered by Sheffield Wednesday fans for scoring 12 goals in 12 consecutive games, Paul Warhurst retired from his long playing career in 2007 after a spell at Northwich Victoria.

-A Premier League winner in 1995 with Blackburn Rovers, Warhurst was unlucky to be on the losing side in both the FA Cup and League Cup in 1993 with Sheffield Wednesday.
+A Premier League winner in 1995 with Blackburn Rovers, Warhurst was unlucky to be on the losing side in both the FA Cup and League Cup finals in 1993 with Sheffield Wednesday.

-Having signed for Northwich Victoria as a player, Warhurst was given the caretaker manager’s job following the resignation of Neil Redfearn.
+Having originally signed for Northwich Victoria as a player, Warhurst was given the caretaker manager’s job following the resignation of Neil Redfearn.

 Despite being many people’s favourite to take over as permanent manager Warhurst quit the club before an appointment was made and has never returned to the coaching side of the game.

-Warhurst now runs his own football consultancy company called PW Football Consultants.
+He now runs his own football consultancy company called PW Football Consultants.